-Follow my easy tips to make the perfect chocolate cake pops!
+Follow my easy tips to make the perfect gluten free chocolate cake pops!
 These are made with minimal ingredients and minimal equipment with bakery-quality results!

 I don’t know about you, but my kids are literally obsessed with cake pops.
 Luckily, they’re easy enough to make at home so I can make a batch and keep them in the freezer for whenever.